mmontielpz/decision-plane/README.md

 This project is not intended to be:

 * a Kaggle-style experiment
-* a tutorial or walkthrough
+* a tutorial or step-by-step guide
 * a benchmark leaderboard
-* a research contribution
+* a research paper or novel algorithm proposal

-It is a practical system-oriented implementation.
+It is a practical, system-oriented implementation.

 ---

 ## Status

-Current focus: **problem formalization and system design**.
+**Phase 1 completed**.

+Phase 1 delivered a production-oriented ingestion foundation, including:

+* a FastAPI ingestion service
+* explicit ingestion contracts
+* idempotent metadata persistence using SQLite
+* deterministic raw data storage
+* structured logging
+* explicit HTTP error handling
+* integration tests validating real system behavior

-Implementation is introduced incrementally, driven by system requirements rather than model experimentation.
+The current focus is **incremental system expansion**, driven by operational requirements rather than model experimentation.